Home > Facade > Façade Lighting Creating Distinct Landmarks

 Use Of Facade Lighting As A Marketing Factor

 Contemporary lighting solutions for building façades need to create added value for local authorities or should have architectural or economic merit by making a location more beautiful and safer, showing a building off in the right light or getting a positive corporate image across.
-The lighting shall not only generate the revenue for the owners and inhabitants but also do a job of word of mouth as an intense marketing tool for the building, points out Surve.
+The lighting shall not only generate revenue for the owners and inhabitants but also do a job of word of mouth as an intense marketing tool for the building, points out Surve.

-Kanchwala too observes that façade lighting shapes the image of a townscape, attracts attention from large numbers of customers.
+Kanchwala too observes that façade lighting shapes the image of a townscape, and attracts attention from large numbers of customers.
 This boosts revenues and enhances prestige.
 Lights on a façade are visible to motorists far and wide.
 Visual memory is more lasting.
 Façade lighting, says Aneja, is a great way to convey a message, to display the vision of a city, to build a brand.

 Public acceptance is greater if a media façade is not perceived as out of place.
 According to Ar.
 Prem Nath, LED kinetic lights are highly impacted and dynamic in movement.
 Façade lighting design can be customised to complement a brand’s aesthetic value expressed in its external architectural design.